Task 1 : The automatic detection of intracranial aneurysms from Time of Flight MRAs

 - The organisers of the challenge will check the method description before your results will be published on the website.

-- If the results of algorithms in this challenge are to be used in scientific publications (e.g. journal publications, conference papers, technical reports, presentations at conferences and meetings) you must make an appropriate citation to this challenge and the journal paper once it has been published.
+- If the results of algorithms in this challenge are to be used in scientific publications (e.g. journal publications, conference papers, technical reports, presentations at conferences and meetings) you must make an appropriate citation to this challenge and the journal paper.

 - Evaluation of registration results uploaded to this website will be made publicly available on this website (Results section), and by submitting results, you grant us permission to publish our evaluation.
 Participating teams maintain full ownership and rights to their method.